la2050/archive/_projects/2014/newfilmmakers-la.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
+    - Jobs per capita
+    - Minority- and women-owned firms
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
   impact_metrics: See above.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- NewFilmmakers Los Angeles is requesting funds to aid us in expanding our core